cbednarski/icecake/README.md

 > How do I get `pip`?

 `pip` usually comes with Python.
 If it's missing, you can get it [here](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip).
+Since python 2 is nearing end of life, you probably want to use `python3` to run `get-pip` to make sure `pip` uses `python3` under the hood.

 # Creating a Website